 Next, let’s look at well water.

-A well is a hole or pit that is dug into the ground to get to water that is not at the surface, like a lake.
-Well water is water that is pumped or drawn by bucket from a well that has been dug into the ground.
+A well is a hole or pit in the ground that collects water from underground sources.
+Well water is water that is pumped or drawn by a bucket from a well.

-What makes well water different from a municipal water source is that water obtained from a well does not go through the additional steps of being piped from a source that may or may not be near the house, and also does not go through the treatment process that municipal water does at a water treatment plant.
+What makes well water different from a municipal water source is that it does not go through the treatment process that municipal water does at a water treatment plant.

 Since well water does not go through these additional steps, there are no guarantees that it will be pure and free from bacteria or heavy metals.